 Top of the list was the wildebeest migration in Kenya and the Kgalagadi Transfrontier Park in Southern Africa.
 The lush grass that drives the wildebeest to chase the rain in the Mara is all too absent in the Kalahari desert.
-The sheer variety of predators that you can see in a short space of time in the Kgalagadi, edges it for me as the better of the two parks, only just though.
+The sheer variety of predators that you can see in a short space of time in the Kgalagadi edges it for me as the better of the two parks, only just though.
 What sways it for me, is pure and simply my love of birds of prey, of which there are many.

-So what makes this place so special?
-The Kalahari Desert makes for great contrasting landscapes with a variety of different eco-systems.
-The red dunes set against the dark clouds of the frequent thunderstorms will give you some fantastic photographic opportunities.
-It is dry and hot and you can only but marvel at the wildlife that survives there.
-For me, the lure was always the predators.
-In the Kgalagadi you will get many chances to photograph the dark maned Lions out in the open.
-The sparse nature of trees and bushes in the riverbeds means the lions have to move around in the open for quite long periods.
+In the Kgalagadi, you will get many chances to photograph the dark maned Lions out in the open.
+The sparse nature of trees and bushes in the riverbeds means the lions have to move around in the open for relatively long periods.
 They also tend to lounge around the man-made waterholes giving you some of the best chances to get good photos with clean backgrounds.
-I also saw a great many Cheetahs including 4 kills.
-Leopard and hyenas are prevalent although less visible.
+I also saw a great many Cheetahs, including four kills.
+Leopard and hyenas are prevalent, although less visible.
 Bat-eared fox and Cape fox run around the riverbed looking for tiny morsels, often oblivious of the humans watching them.

 Kalahari Lion